The Transition from High School to College, What Parents Need to Know

 - Provide a free and appropriate education

-- Help each student reach his/her potential
+- Help each student reach their potential

 Post-secondary institutions must: